lazuee/dotfiles/README.md

 > [!NOTE]
 > This repository is a new version of my old dotfiles.
-> old versions of the dotfiles can be found in the [archive branch](https://github.com/lazuee/dotfiles/tree/archive).
+> old versions of the dotfiles can be found in the [archived branch](https://github.com/lazuee/dotfiles/tree/archived).

 ### Star the project 🌟